 British Virgin Islands Restaurants

-Tortola has, by far, the greatest dining-out opportunities in the BVI, from upscale international and Continental restaurants to casual West Indian cafes and a selection of ethnic eateries serving Chinese and Italian specialities, as well as barbecue.
+Tortola has, by far, the greatest dining-out opportunities in the BVI, from upscale international and Continental restaurants to casual West Indian cafes and a selection of ethnic eateries serving Chinese and Italian specialties, as well as barbecue.
 Virgin Gorda is loaded with beachfront restaurants serving local lobster and conch as well as burgers, pizza, and other lighter fare.
 Jost Van Dyke and Anegada have almost as many pub/restaurants as residents.

 British Virgin Islands Culture and History